Americans Hate Tingle: Like SEED, Lacus is unpopular in the west even though she's one of the most popular characters in Japan.

-Crowning Music of Awesome: The debatable quality of the series does not extend to Toshihiko Sahashi's soundtrack, which is some of the best composed for anime with a seamless combination of orchestral, electronic, rock, and cloral numbers.
+Awesome Music: The debatable quality of the series does not extend to Toshihiko Sahashi's soundtrack, which is some of the best composed for anime with a seamless combination of orchestral, electronic, rock, and cloral numbers.
 The theme songs are no slouches either (with the arguable exception of the 4th opening).
-Whenever you hear T.M Revolution singing you know that Kira (or Shinn in Special Edition) is going to do something amazing.
+Whenever you hear T.M.Revolution singing you know that Kira (or Shinn in Special Edition) is going to do something amazing.

 The 4th opening's actually remarkably good, it's just not a song for an opening.
-The real problem with the 4th opening (not to say it worked as an opening), was that the new ending theme and previous opening themes were still much stronger than it was, so Wings of Words never stood a chance.
+The real problem with the 4th opening (not to say it worked as an opening), was that the new ending theme and previous opening themes were still much stronger than it was, so "Wings of Words" never stood a chance.
 When the show was first airing, it was derided (at least among the English-speaking fandom) for sounding like it fit more in a romantic drama than in a mecha war series.
-It seems the Japanese producers agreed, as the HD Remaster replaces "Wings of Words" with "Vestige" by TM Revolution for the fourth opening.
+It seems the Japanese producers agreed, as the HD Remaster replaces "Wings of Words" with "Vestige" by T.M.Revolution for the fourth opening.

 Die for Our Ship: It's hard to know which girl of the Athrun Harem takes more bashing from fans of the other girls, though Meer and Meyrin get it particularly hard.
 Not even Cagalli was safe.